Quisqualic acid: Biosynthesis

-L – quisqualic acid is a glutamate receptor agonist, acting at AMPA receptors and metabotropic glutamate receptors positively linked to phosphoinositide hydrolysis.
+L-Quisqualic acid is a glutamate receptor agonist, acting at AMPA receptors and metabotropic glutamate receptors positively linked to phosphoinositide hydrolysis.
 It sensitizes neurons in hippocampus to depolarization by L-AP6.

-Being a 3, 5 disubstituted oxadiazole, quisqualic acid is a stable compound.
+Being a 3,5-disubstituted oxadiazole, quisqualic acid is a stable compound.

 One way of synthesizing quisqualic acid is by enzymatic synthesis.
 Therefore, cysteine synthase is purified from the leaves of Quisqualis indica var. villosa, showing two forms of this enzyme.
-Both isolated isoenzymes catalyse the formation of cysteine from O-acetyl-L-serine and hydrogen sulphide, but only one of them catalyses the formation of L – quisqualic acid.
+Both isolated isoenzymes catalyse the formation of cysteine from O-acetyl-L-serine and hydrogen sulphide, but only one of them catalyses the formation of L–quisqualic acid.

 Industrial synthesis

 Another way of synthesizing the product is by having L-serine as starting material.

-Initial step in synthesis is the conversion of L-serine to its N-t-butoxycarbonyl derivative.
-Amine group of serine has to be protected, so di-tert-butyldicarbonate in isopropanol and aqueous sodium hydroxide was added, at room temperature.
-The result of the reaction is the N-t-Boc protected acid.
-Acylation of this acid with O-benzylhydroxylamine hydrochloride followed.
-T-Boc protected serine was treated with one equivalent of isobutyl chloroformate and N-methylmorpholine in dry THF, resulting in mixed anhydride.
-This than reacts with O – benzylhydroxylamine to give the hydroxamate.
-The hydroxamate proceeds to be converted into β – lactam, which was hydrolyzed to the hydroxylamino acid (77) by treatment with one equivalent of sodium hydroxide.
-After acidification with saturated aqueous solution of citric acid, the final product, L-quisqualic acid, was isolated.